pbatard/rufus/res/mbr/readme.txt

-This directory contains all the resources required to create an MBR that prompts the user for boot selection, when a second bootable device (typically bootable fixed HDD) is reported by the BIOS.
+This directory contains all the resources required to create an MBR that prompts the user for boot selection, when a second bootable device (typically bootable fixed HDD) is reported by the BIOS at 0x81.

 This aims at mimicking the Microsoft Windows optical installation media feature, which may be necessary on for WinPE 2.x or earlier based installations.

+This MBR will also masquerade a bootable USB drive booted as 0x80 by the BIOS to a different ID according to the one found in its partition table entry.
+Eg. if the partition table lists the disk ID for the first partition as 0x81, then it will be swapped for 0x80.

 # Compilation